chipzx92/DataEngineeringI320/docs/syllabus.md

 Course grades will be assiged based on performance in the course assessments (see below for details):

-- Weekly assignments (~10): 40%
+- Weekly assignments (~8-10): 40%
 - Semester Project: 60%
   - Group Pipeline code and dashboard: 40%, Due Nov Friday 16 (before Thanksgiving break)
   - Group presentation: 5%, Tuesday Nov 28 (just after Thanksgiving break)
-  - Individual interview about group project: 15% (scheduled during last week of classes (Mon Nov 27-Mon Dec 4).
+  - Individual interview about core data engineering concepts and the group project: 15% (scheduled during last week of classes (Mon Nov 28-Mon Dec 4).

 The assignments and grading scheme (A, A-, B, ..., F) are shown in Canvas.
 Assignments will be submitted through Canvas.